mroman42/mikrokosmos/README.md

 ## The standard library

-Mikrokosmos comes bundled with a standard library.
-It allows you to experiment with Church encoding of booleans, integers and much more.
-You can load it with `:load std.mkr`; after that, you can use a lot of new constants:
+Mikrokosmos comes bundled with a standard library in a file called `std.mkr`; if it was not the case for you, you can download the [library](https://raw.githubusercontent.com/M42/mikrokosmos/master/std.mkr) from the git repository.
+It allows you to experiment with [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) of booleans, integers and much more.
+You can load it with `:load std.mkr`, given the file is in your working directory; after that, you can use a lot of new constants:

 ![Standard library](https://cloud.githubusercontent.com/assets/5337877/18394001/1a238ec2-76b8-11e6-90ad-b2385ba60268.png)